nathancrank/dotcom/_posts/2017-10-10-rebuilding-sanctuary.md

 	post-image.html
 	image="2017-10-10-rs-Fallout+4_20161229212250.jpg"
-	caption="Be sure to checkout your restored pre-war home." alt="The characters home has been 'restored' using the games barn parts."
+	caption="Be sure to checkout your restored pre-war home." alt="The characters home has been restored using the games barn parts."
 %}

 {% include